 The inmates are constantly being reassessed by their assigned Case Managers.
 The Case Managers are located on the housing units and are accessible to the inmates, or the case managers will tour the housing unit to interact with the inmates.
 This gives the Case Managers the opportunity to observe the inmates and ensure there is no change in their behavior or status.
+The Case Managers meet with each inmate on their caseload once a month and make case notes in the Offender Management System.
 This was confirmed through interviews and watching the interaction between inmates and the Case Managers.